comptoolsres/comptoolsres.github.io/TLCL_reading_notes_4_2022.md

 keywords: black lives matter, blm, racism, git, github, hello_world, branch, init, commit, add, push, origin, main, master, merge, functions, pseudocode, scope, local, global, variable, stub, path, PATH
 ---

+{% include important.html content="This page was last updated for the 2022 version of this course.
+It is being retained for historical reference." %}

 {% include note.html content="Again, we are going to skip some chapters.
 As always, there's good content in these, but not enough time to cover everything." %}

 ## Confronting histories of racism and oppression